corelan/pin/README.md

 ## General information

-Unless stated otherwise, all pin tools were created with Visual Studio C++ 2012 Express.
+Unless stated otherwise, all pin tools were created with Visual Studio 2012 Express, and written in C++ You can download Visual Studio Express 2012 for Windows Desktop here: https://www.microsoft.com/en-us/download/details.aspx?id=34673

 To download & install the corresponding version of Pin, check this link: https://software.intel.com/en-us/articles/pintool-downloads